Kensuke-Mitsuzawa/DocumentFeatureSelection/README.md

 * Resolved bottleneck point in pre-processing
 * Fixed a bug which n_jobs parameter does not work in interface
+* PMI takes around 6 minutes (with both of multiprocessing and multithreading)

 ## 1.2 2016/9/16

 * A bug in calculating TF-IDF score, this bug was resolved.

+## 1.3 2016/9/